Tasfiul-Hedayet/Tasfiul-Hedayet/README.md

 ## 🛡️ Professional Expertise

 - **Security Researcher**
-  Experienced in identifying and responsibly disclosing security vulnerabilities on platforms like **Intigriti** **YesWeHack** and **HackerOne**.
+  Experienced in identifying and responsibly disclosing security vulnerabilities on platforms like **Intigriti**, **YesWeHack** and **HackerOne**.
 Committed to strengthening digital security through ethical hacking and responsible disclosure.

 - **Web Development**
   Skilled in front-end and back-end development using languages and technologies such as **C, Java, C++, HTML5, CSS, JavaScript,** and **PHP**.
 Participated in various hackathons demonstrating problem-solving and coding excellence.